8x8c/CHA/README.md

-# CHA- secure encryption tools
+# CHA- Simple open source encryption tools made with Rust.

-Ai can make you 10 or more encryption apps every single minute.
-CHA is a more focused approach.

 CHA applications use the XChaCha20-Poly1305 algorithm for encryption.
 In Chakey, the key is loaded from a file, while in Chapass the key is derived from a password using Argon2.
 However, the actual encryption/decryption process in both apps is handled by XChaCha20-Poly1305, ensuring authenticated encryption with a random 24-byte nonce.